krebs/writeups/content/posts/rot.markdown

  * **Author Second Part**: makefu

 ## Introduction
-We got a raw-socket ip and port and when connecting to it we got a big ASCII clob.
-After cracking the code you have to send it back within 2 seconds.
+We got a raw-socket ip and port and when connecting to it we received an ASCII clob.
+After cracking the code you have to send the passcode back within 2 seconds.

 The == at the end of the text hinted towards base64 encoding.
 ## Part 1: Decoding the Message